-All publications of JIPS are indexed in SCOPUS, DOI, DBLP, EBSCO, Google and Google scholar.
+All publications of JIPS are indexed in SCOPUS, DOI, EI COMPENDEX, DBLP, EBSCO, Google and Google scholar.

 JIPS is also selected as the Journal for Accreditation by NRF (National Research Foundation of Korea).